Frances17/Tutorials/Designer.markdown

 When it comes time to actually design your API, RAML helps you transfer your mental API construct into an actual RAML definition that developers will be able to code JavaScript against in the Notebook.
 Enter your RAML definition into the Designer to see it come to life in the Console - interactive documentation for your API consumers.

 ### How do I use the Designer?
-The Designer is intended to be completely self-explanatory, and when entering long form documentation (i.e. an authentication process) accepts standard Markdown syntax.
+Just start writing your RAML definition!
+When entering long form documentation (i.e. an authentication process) accepts standard Markdown syntax.

 Make sure the first line begins with the correct version.
 Right now, that's 0.8: